fluteds/batch/readme.md

-## Scripts
+# Scripts

-Collection of batch files, Powershell and AutoHotKey scripts, some written by me, some written by others and modified for my own usage.
+Collection of Batch files, Powershell and AutoHotKey scripts, some written by me, some written by others and modified for my own usage.

-> [!TIP]
-> If any of the scripts don't work, run the script again with Administrator rights.

 ## AutoHotKey Scripts